 Very rarely, a temporary communication error occurs between Open Dining and the payment processor.
 In these cases, we try to submit the authorization, but do not get a response from the processor's system.
 We are unable to determine if the authorization succeeded or failed, which may result in an authorization left on the customer's card until it expires.

 The customer has not been fully charged, as the authorization will not be captured.
 The authorization will eventually expire and the pending transaction will drop off their account.

-To inquire on the status of an authorization with this error, you will need to log into your processor's system, or contact your merchant processor for support.
+To inquire about the status of an authorization with this error, you will need to log into your merchant processor's system or contact them directly for support.